The-Dumb-Dino/Dinos-Hangar/README.md

 # Dinos-Hangar
 This is the repository of Dino's Shipmod

+PLEASE READ:

-For now the mod is in beta and unbalanced so you may need to unlock some ships via console when its too hard.
+For now the mod is in beta and should not be recorded and uploaded on YouTube.
+It may also be unbalanced so you need to unlock some ships via console when its too hard.
 To do that press escape > options > Configure Keybinds and then select a good keybind to open the console.

 !!FED TANKER HAS TO BE UNLOCKED WITH CONSOLE AND WONT BE UNLOCKED BY WHAT THE DESCRIPTION TELLS YOU!!!